jiaohehu/NPreview/DOC-contex.md

 The distance between the content and its caption entry is set with the 'inbetween' parameter.

-Current the distance is made a parameter in CONTEX that is CONTEX.distance, it is set to a number that represents the percentage of the page.
+Current the distance is made a parameter in CONTEXT that is CONTEXT.distance, it is set to a number that represents the percentage of the page.
 For example '2' would mean two-percent of the page width.
-The \setupcombinations command is then placed at the preamble of each generated CONTEX document that reflects this setting.
+The \setupcombinations command is then placed at the preamble of each generated CONTEXT document that reflects this setting.

+# Paper size

+The paper size is done by the \setpapersize command.
+Following option sets the paper size.

+  %!CONTEXT.papersize=A4

 # Page layout

-To setup the page layout of the entire document.
-The following three parameters are to be used for controlling the margin left/right and the width of the document itself.

-  %!CONTEX.papersize=A4
-  %!CONTEX.backspace=15
-  %!CONTEX.cutspace=15
-  %!CONTEX.width=180
+Layout of each page is done by the \setlayout command.

+  \setlayout[backspace=30mm,
+             cutspace=15mm,
+             width=30mm]

+Following options can be used to set this command.

+  %!CONTEXT.layout+=backspace=30
+  %!CONTEXT.layout+=cutspace=15mm
+  %!CONTEXT.layout+=width=15mm

 Note that the total distance of backspace, cutspace and width should equal to the width of the page, which has been set to A4,